Disclaimer- Gilmore Girls and the characters associated with the show are not mine.

 Meeting Luke and the rest of the groomsmen in the parking lot, Jess was shocked by the size of his wedding party.
 How was the bridge going to hold everyone?
 Hopefully all those fundraisers had been put to good use.
 Were they even for this bridge?
 His thoughts were chaotic as he was stunned to see not only Matt and Chris in formal attire, but also Tristan, Richard and Ray.
 Stopping in mid-step he almost fell.

 "As your best man I would like to lodge a formal protest," Luke said, catching Jess by the arm, "Rory got his contact information from Tristan and called him.
 This wedding will be a bit different.
 The groomsmen and bridesmaids will walk toward each other from both sides, till we reach our spots.
 We practiced last night without you.
 He's going to escort you forward, past us, to meet your bride.
 He's giving you away.
 Rory thought it was fitting.
 Christopher is giving Rory away.
 It'll be interesting at least.
-I'll try not to push him in.
+I'll try not to push him in the pond.
 Christopher or Ray.
 Oh, and Tristan searched Ray, and made his entourage stay in Hartford.
 Here's a note from Rory," Luke said, handing the paper to Jess.

 Chuckling, Jess walked forward with Luke.
 Rory had called Ray.
 Rory had talked him into being in the wedding.
 He was amazed.
 Of course, she'd read his book.
 So she knew.
 If anyone knew how he felt about Ray, she did.